jgorset/custodian/README.md

 # Custodian

-Custodian is a lightweight resource monitor that makes it really easy to sample metrics and display them anywhere.
+Custodian is a lightweight resource monitor that makes it really easy and really awesome to sample metrics.

 ## Usage